 Why put any effort into this piece of merchandising at all?
 The teens will flock to the theaters and watch their idols making fools of themselves on the big screen anyway.
 And the producers will laugh all the way to the bank.
 World order restored.

 So, final verdict: A stupid plonker of a stupid teenage film.
 While I first complained about too much navel gazing in the anime show and didn’t find it so bad when watching it a second time, the live action spectacle didn’t even waste any energy on these dearly needed moments.
 Right, why should we as audience develop any feelings for any of the protagonists or at least understand their personal motivations and backstories?
-Why should the director put any emphasis on timing and paste when he can just string some scenes together as well?
+Why should the director put any emphasis on timing and pacing when he can just string some scenes together as well?
 Why should we understand anything at all?
 Why do the human forces need any tactic or strategy?
 We can just put all our heroes in a room and let them fight it out.
 In fact the anime did sooo much better in many regards.
 For example it made some fukn sense.

 Okay, this flick ended pretty abruptly, which is forgivable would it be clear that AoT is at least a two-parter.
 Maybe it’s even gonna be a trilogy, who knows?
 Not us.
 Since it only became clear once TOHO studios announced the second part to hit the theaters in 2015 as well.
 But to be perfectly honest, I’m still in shock from the first part, so I don’t even know if I wanna witness any more of that trainwreck.